WAGO/mysql/README.md

 For a complete documentation see: https://hub.docker.com/_/mysql

-## How to access mysql container.
+## How to access MySQL container.

 ### E-Cokcpit "WagoAppSQL_MySQL"
-Use an exsample Project to access mysql database. see https://github.com/WAGO/mysql/blob/main/misc/WagoAppMySQL_Example.ecp
+Use an exsample Project to access MySQL database. see https://github.com/WAGO/mysql/blob/main/misc/WagoAppMySQL_Example.ecp

 ### Adminer
 Any database management tool can be used for testing see (e.g https://hub.docker.com/_/adminer)